Point72 Asset Management: 2020 to present

 In August 2020, the firm closed to new money with just over $17 billion under management.

 In March 2020, Point72 hired Mo Grimeh as head of its macro investing business, and created Point72 Hyperscale, a hybrid venture and private equity fund for early-stage AI technology companies.

+Point72 also has the "Nines" program which was renamed LaunchPoint in 2020.
+It trains portfolio managers to create a business plan and investing strategy, and build a team.
+As of 2023, 50% of Point72's long/short managers were from LaunchPoint.

 In January 2021, along with Ken Griffin's Citadel Investments, Point72 contributed $750 million to a $2.75 billion emergency bailout of Melvin Capital, a hedge fund that had incurred deep losses in the GameStop short squeeze; Melvin Capital is run by Gabe Plotkin, a former protégé of Steven Cohen and one of the managers of SAC whose trades were investigated by the SEC.
 In the first half of 2021, Point72 was reported to have lost $500 million on its investment in Melvin Capital.

 In June 2025, Point72 Ventures helped fund series A for CX2, a military technology startup.
-In 2025, Point72 Turion began as a stock-picking hedge fund focused on AI, with Reuters reporting the fund holding approximately $1.5 billion as of January of 2025.
+In 2025, Point72 Turion began as a stock-picking hedge fund focused on AI, with Reuters reporting the fund holding approximately $1.5 billion as of January 2025.

+In April 2026, Steve Cohen stepped down as president, with co-chief investment officer Harry Schwefel succeeding him in the role.
+Cohen remained chairman, chief executive officer and co-chief investment officer.
+As part of the leadership restructuring, Point72 also established an executive committee, chaired by Cohen, to oversee the firm's operations and strategic direction.

+In August 2026, Point72 was targeted, among other hedge funds, in a cyberattack involving voice phishing.
+The firm investigated the incident, contacted law enforcement and cybersecurity experts, and told investors that it did not believe client information had been stolen.